f-squirrel/scripts/README.md

 This repository contains a set of dotfiles for nvim, neovim-qt and tmux.

-Supported OS: Ubuntu
+Supported OS: Ubuntu, macOS

-# Usage
+# Installation

 ## Dev station